wwm223/ledatascifi-2023/_sources/content/frontpage.md

 1. [What you'll get from the course](about/outcomes)
 1. [Cool things prior students have done](about/hall_of_awesomeness)
 1. [How you can succeed in class](about/interest), even if you have little to no coding background
+1. [The suggested pre-class bootcamp](about/bootcamp) will get you up to speed and ready for class.

 <hr>